webeasystep/draw_route_google_maps/README.md

 # Features

--set your current location using using google maps autocomplete or using geolocation api -set your Destination
+* set your current location using using google maps autocomplete or using geolocation api
+- set your Destination
--set the transportation method (driving,WALKING,BICYCLING)
+- set the transportation method (driving,WALKING,BICYCLING)

--draw route google maps
+- draw route google maps
--get distance in miles or kilometers
+- get distance in miles or kilometers
--get duration time between two places
+- get duration time between two places
--save results in mysql database
+- save results in mysql database
--also script supporting multi languages
+- also script supporting multi languages

 #REQUIRED STEPS